sgorgun/uml-design-basics/README.md

 ### 14. Auto-implemented Properties

-Create a new _SimpleClass9_ class in the [SimpleClass9.cs](UmlDesignBasics/SimpleClass9.cs) file, copy all instance properties from _SimpleClass8_ class to the _SimpleClass9_ class.
+Create the new _SimpleClass9_ class in the [SimpleClass9.cs](UmlDesignBasics/SimpleClass9.cs) file, copy all instance properties from _SimpleClass8_ class to the _SimpleClass9_ class.

 Refactor the class code to replace all properties with [auto-implemented properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties#auto-implemented-properties).